kylebakerio/aframe-curve-component/README.md

 * curve-point: Defines the curve based on it's position.
 Multiple entities are added as children of the curve-entity.
 * draw-curve: Add's a Mesh to the curve to visualize it
 * clone-along-curve: Clones an Entity along the curve (e.g. to build a race track based on track parts)
+* **follow-path**: Animates an entity following a curved path

 For [A-Frame](https://aframe.io).

 Credits: Initial concept and development has been done by [AdaRoseEdwards](https://github.com/SamsungInternet/a-frame-components/blob/master/dist/curve.js).
+Revived to get working with Aframe 1.2.0-1.3.0 by David F Stein.
+Follow-path added by [kyle baker](kyle.su).

 ### API (curve)